 Need help?
 Call the auto accident attorneys at Michigan Auto Law

 If you were injured in a golf cart accident with a car or truck and you would like to speak with an experienced lawyer, call toll free anytime 24/7 at (800) 777-0028 for a free consultation with one of our attorneys.
-You can also get help by emailing [email protected] or you can use the chat feature on our website.
+You can also get help by visiting our contact page or you can use the chat feature on our website.